abdullahtarek/nlp_classifier/README.md

 # NLP Classifier
 ## Introduction
 This project trains a bert model on any NLP classifcation model.
 And uses the model in make predictions on new data using `batch_inference.py`.
-This architecture can be easily extended to cover a lot more models.
+This architecture can be easily extended to cover a lot more models

 ## Installation
 ### Set up